With the new year right around the corner, we’re excited to take a peek at the best New Year resolutions for real estate agents.

 Focus on Relevant Metrics

 Many agents are focusing on building their social media following (which is great!), but the number of social media followers you have is not necessarily a relevant metric for your business.
 If those followers aren’t becoming clients or referring clients, they’re irrelevant to your business goals.
-Focus on metrics that will move the needle: number of leads generated from social media, for example.
+Focus on metrics that will move the needle: the number of leads generated from social media, for example.

 Set Your Deadline

 You need to go into your resolution with an end date in mind, a date by which you plan to have achieved your goal.
-And when it comes to new year resolutions, this is easy.
+And when it comes to New Year resolutions, this is easy.
 December 31.
 That’s your end date.
 At that point, you’ll reevaluate your goals for the next year.

 The Best New Year Resolutions for Real Estate Agents

-And now, here’s our list of the best new year resolutions for real estate agents…
+And now, here’s our list of the best New Year resolutions for real estate agents…

 1. Go On x Listing Appointments